 Hookah smoking is often viewed as a healthier alternative to smoking cigarettes.
 The claim is primarily due to the sweet smell and the taste of hookah tobacco.
-The social aspect involved in hookah smoking makes it an occasional habit that addicts find it difficult to avoid.
-However, there is no such a thing known as healthy smoking, and hookah smoking cannot be and stands as dangerous as cigarette smoking.
+The social aspect involved in hookah pipe smoking makes it an occasional habit that addicts find difficult to avoid.
+However, there is no such thing known as healthy smoking, and hookah smoking cannot be and stands as dangerous as cigarette smoking.
 In line with such allegations, one might be wondering what hookah contains and what exactly does one smoke from a single puff of hookah.

 What is Hookah?

 A hookah refers to a water pipe utilized in smoking flavoured and sweetened tobacco.
 Other names used for hookah include shisha, Goza, narghile, argileh as well as Hubble- bubble.
 The pipe is relatively large and contains a water chamber, a tobacco chamber as well as one or more tubes that are flexible hence allowing multiple smokers to inhale shisha at the same time.

 Hookah tobacco differs from cigar smoking as it is sweetened with fruit pulp, honey, or molasses.
 Additional flavours such as coconut, mint, cheese, or fruit flavours are added to change the taste of the smoke.
 The flavourings sweeten the aroma and taste of tobacco hence being more appealing to the younger generation.